 I was planning to make a review post for Episode 2 but seeing the newest episode made me change my mind.
 Not that it is bad; Episode 11 does a good job of setting up things up for the Finale.
 But, like the first part of a detective/mystery novel, I believe said episode cannot be judged on its merit until we see the solution/key to the mystery.

-Until now, the cases are episodic; we are presented the problem, the clues and the solution within the same episode.
+Until now, the cases are episodic; we were presented the problem, the clues and the solution within the same episode.
 This time though, what we have are problems and some of the clues – the resolution still lies next week unaired.

 For those who are reading this post, here is a simple legend: